Kirk Allen

+Kirk Allen (born c.
+1918) was the alias given to an anonymized patient of psychoanalyst-author Robert M. Lindner in the last section of the latter's The Fifty-Minute Hour, entitled "The Jet-Propelled Couch".
+Following the publication of Brian Aldiss' Billion Year Spree, a history of science fiction, some speculation has ensued as to the true identity of "Allen".
+"Allen" had developed an elaborate worldbuilding project connected to a work by another, unnamed professional fiction writer.

+Lindner's account

+Lindner and "Allen" met in Baltimore.
+The latter, born in Paris, had grown up in Hawaii.
+He enjoyed reading the Oz book series and had a sexual experience with his governess, "Miss Lillian" at age 11, when she began to seduce him, leading to a sexual relationship.
+He also difficulty reconciling himself, as an outsider, with both white culture and the Hawaiian culture.
+He retreated into a world of books.

-"Allen" attended university, and became a scientist, working with the United States military on a classified research project during World War II, which helped to bring about the war's end.
-Meanwhile, convinced that the novels were his personal biography, he "filled in" many omitted details from the novels, from his own "recollection".
-He was incredibly thorough, creating full-color maps, sketches, a glossary of names and terms, socio-economic data, et cetera.
-In his own words:My first effort, then, was to remember.
+In his teens, Allen found two separate works by different writers in which the a character had the same name as him.
+He then found "a long series of fantasies" by an American writer, the protagonist of which also had the name "Kirk Allen".
+This had occurred by age 14.
+At this or a later point, Allen began to think of them of the books as his own "biography".
+At 19, Allen attended university, and became a nuclear physicist working with the United States military on a classified research project during World War II, which helped to bring about the war's end.

+Allen was thorough, and created full-color maps, sketches, a glossary of names and terms, socio-economic data, and more, all related to the "galactic system" (to use Lindner's term) in which Allen imagined his "real" self as living.
+In his words, as reported by Lindner:My first effort, then, was to remember.
 I started by fixing in my mind, and later on paper in the forms of maps, genealogical tables, and so on, what the author of my biography had put down.
 When I had this mastered, by remembering I was able to correct his errors, fill in many details, and close gaps between one volume of the biography and the next.

-Eventually, he reached the outer limits of the scope of the novels, and began to "recall" his/the character's further adventures.
-He even began to hallucinate being in the various settings of his stories, physically experiencing them.
-Soon, his employers became aware of his psychotic condition, and demanded that he get psychiatric treatment.
+He began to hallucinate being in the various settings of his stories, physically experiencing them.
+Soon, his employers became aware of his psychotic condition and demanded that he get psychiatric treatment.
 Reluctantly, he conceded.
-His psychoanalyst was Lindner, who would eventually write a popular case-study of Allen.
-Lindner eventually cured Allen, by immersing himself in the fantasy world, but in the process became himself obsessed.
+Lindner cured Allen by immersing himself in the fantasy world, but in the process became himself obsessed.